The Thurgood Marshall Community Solar Project

 Most residential and small commercial solar projects use net metering.
 Learn more by visiting our Legislation page.

-ABOUT THE INSTALLER
+ABOUT THE SOLAR INSTALLER

 Puget Sound Solar LLC (PSS) was founded by Jeremy Smithson and Pamela Burton with a vision of a green, sustainable future for the residents of Puget Sound.
 PSS is a Washington General Electrical Contractor (License # PUGETSS920RH) and General Construction Contractor (License # PUGETSS932MU).
 PSS installed Seattle’s first residential grid-tied solar electric system in 2001 and we’ve been installing Electric Vehicle (EV) Charging stations since 2006.